sezen96/OnlineDataCollection/README.md

 The dataset has not yet been used in any papers or systems.

 5.3
-What (other) tasks could the datset be used for? ...
+The dataset can be used for a lot of different causes and tasks that involve crypto currencies.
+It can for example help with research about market values, dayly or weekly changes, price changes per category, or top gainers ratings.

 5.4
-Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
-For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?

-5.5
-Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
-For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?
+There is nothing about the composition of this dataset, or the way it was collected that could result in any form of unfair treatment or other undiserable harms.
+The dataset only contains publicly available cryptocurrency categories and their characteristics, which does not involve any data that could cause harm.